oktadev/okta-blog/_source/_posts/2022-06-16-simple-crud-react-and-spring-boot.md

 }
 ```

-## Modify React to Handle CSRF and be Identity Aware
+## Modify React to handle CSRF and be identity-aware

 You'll need to make a few changes to your React components to make them identity-aware.
 The first thing you'll want to do is modify `App.js` to wrap everything in a `CookieProvider`.
 This component allows you to read the CSRF cookie and send it back as a header.